hpi-sam/ask-your-repository-web/README.md

 `yarn lint` &middot; Run ESLint

-## Docu
+## Documentation

-You can find more detailed documentation in the [wiki](https://github.com/hpi-sam/ask-your-repository-web/wiki).
+Further documentation can be found in the [Wiki](https://github.com/hpi-sam/ask-your-repository-web/wiki).

 ## License
 This project is licensed under the terms of the MIT license.